raspberrypilearning/relax-stretch/en/step_2.md

 --- /task ---

-The last thing you'll do to prepare your **Nadia** is to add a short wait so that the first exercise doesn't start too suddenly.
+The last thing you'll do to prepare **Nadia** is to add a short wait so that the first exercise doesn't start too suddenly.

 --- task ---